pappasam/papercolor-theme-slim/README.md

 ## Customization

-You can configure virtually anything you want with native syntax highlighting tooling and [autocmd].
+You can configure virtually anything you want with native syntax highlighting tooling and [Autocmd].
 What follows are some common configuration customization requests by users, along with their solution.
 Example configuration below should be defined **before** you initialize your colorscheme.

 ### Transparent background